Fishing in the Ocean

 How to cope with lateral (side) waves?

-Lateral waves can be a big problem if you’re paddling a sit-in or SOT kayak, but if you’re paddling a W kayak they can be a source of fun if you’re surf playing – You paddle your W kayak in parallel to the beach, and let the side waves roll under you.
+Lateral waves can be a big problem if you’re paddling a sit-in or a SOT kayak, but if you’re paddling or driving a Wavewalk kayak they can be a source of fun – You just let the side waves roll under you.

-You should practice with your W kayak in smaller waves before you tackle bigger ones.
+Tip: You should practice with your Wavewalk kayak in smaller waves before you tackle bigger ones.

 Capsizing your ocean fishing kayak